newlyceum/journal/jack/scandinavia-facts.md

 What foods do people eat?

 What are some of the traditions in your country or region?
+One is Midsummer, on the longest day of the year.
+Another is St.Knut's day.
 What are some notable historical events or periods in your country or region?

 What industries dominate your country or region's economy?